hippietrail/RetroGhidra/README.md

 - TK2000/Microprofessor II: .ct2 tape format - identifies but does not load yet

 ## Filesystems
+- Apple II .do and .po disk image formats
+- CP/M (just as KC 85 et al use it for now)
-- Teledisk disk image format
+- Teledisk disk image format (just as KC 85 et al use it for now)

 ## Processors
 - TI-99/4A GPL bytecode disassembler